 Most churches commemorate Jesus’ crucifixion on Good Friday and His resurrection on Easter Sunday.
-But how does this fit with the sign Christ gave?
+But how does this fit with the sign of Jonah Jesus gave?

 As proof that He was the Messiah, Jesus Christ promised in advance exactly how much time He would spend in the grave.
 He called it “the sign of the prophet Jonah.”

 The sign of Jonah

 The religious leaders of Jesus’ day had seen Him work miracles but still didn’t believe He was the Messiah (Matthew 12:23, 38).
 In fact, the Pharisees plotted “how they might destroy Him” (verse 14) and accused Him of working for Satan (verse 24)!

 So when they asked for another sign, Jesus said:

 “An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of the prophet Jonah.
 For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth” (verses 39-40).

 Jesus referred to the great miracle from the book of Jonah.
 God prepared a great fish to swallow Jonah, and Jonah was in the belly of the fish for three days and three nights before God told the fish to spit him out, alive, on the shore.
 And Christ let everyone know that He would be in the grave for the exact same length of time.
 He said the sign of Jonah would be the only sign He would give them.
 This important prophecy was very specific.

 How do you get three days and three nights between Friday afternoon and Sunday morning?

 Yet today most churches ignore this sign or try to explain that it didn’t really mean three full days and three full nights.
 Why?
 Because of a common misunderstanding about the holy times during that week many call Holy Week.